Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

 Compared to sub-Gaussian data, heavy-tailed data may contain many outliers and extreme values that are overly influential to traditional estimation methods.
-Hence, developing estimation methods that are robust to heavy-tailedness has become a recent focus in statistics literature, where heavy-tailed distributions are only assumed to have bounded moments of some order.
-In particular, significant efforts have been devoted to the fundamental problem of mean-estimation for heavy-tailed distribution.
-For instance, effective techniques for estimating the mean of heavy-tailed distribution include Catoni's mean estimator \cite{catoni2012challenging,fan2017estimation}, median of means \cite{nemirovskij1983problem,minsker2015geometric}, and trimmed mean \cite{lugosi2021robust,devroye2016sub}.
+Hence, developing estimation methods that are robust to heavy-tailedness has become a recent focus in statistics literature, where heavy-tailed distributions are often only assumed to have bounded moments of some small order.
+In particular, significant efforts have been devoted to the fundamental problem of mean estimation for heavy-tailed distribution.
+For instance, effective techniques available in the literature include Catoni's mean estimator \cite{catoni2012challenging,fan2017estimation}, median of means \cite{nemirovskij1983problem,minsker2015geometric}, and trimmed mean \cite{lugosi2021robust,devroye2016sub}.
 While the strategies to achieve robustness are different, these methods indeed share the same core spirit of making the outliers less influential.
-To this end, the trimmed method (also referred to as truncation or shrinkage) may be the most intuitive --- it truncates overlarge data to some threshold, the extreme values can thus be well controlled.
+To this end, the trimmed method (also referred to as truncation or shrinkage) may be the most intuitive --- it truncates overlarge data to some threshold so that they are more benign for the estimation procedure.
 For more in-depth discussions we refer to the recent survey \cite{lugosi2019mean}.
 Furthermore, these robust methods for estimating the mean have been applied to empirical risk minimization \cite{brownlees2015empirical,hsu2016loss} and various high-dimensional estimation problems \cite{fan2021shrinkage,zhu2021taming}, achieving near optimal guarantees.
-For instance, by invoking M-estimators with truncated data, (near) minimax rates can be achieved in linear regression, matrix completion, covariance estimation \cite{fan2021shrinkage}.
+For instance, by invoking M-estimators with truncated data, (near) minimax rates can be achieved in high-diemnsional sparse linear regression, matrix completion, covariance estimation \cite{fan2021shrinkage}.
+In fact, techniques similarly to truncation has proven effective in some related problems, e.g., in non-convex algorithms for phase retrieval, truncated Wirtinger flow using a more selective spectral initialization and carefully trimmed gradient \cite{chen2015solving} improves on Wirtinger flow \cite{candes2015phase} in terms of sample size.